ExpHP/rsp2/README.md

 > `cargo run --release --bin=rsp2 -- --help` and *good luck*

 Because there is currently one or *maybe two* people who need to use the code (and this count includes the author!), the CLI binaries have no stable interface.
-Config files, CLI arguments, inputs and outputs undergo major revisions on a complete whim.
+CLI arguments in particular may undergo major revisions on a complete whim.
+Input and output file formats are a bit more stable as of late as the author has needed to work with some fairly old files, but there are no guarantees.

-This situation has improved *slightly* in recent times, as changes to the config file now generally at least try to preserve backwards compatibility by keeping deprecated flags around.
+Thankfully, changes to the config file now at least generally attempt to preserve backwards compatibility.
+Generally speaking, old config files will continue to work and will cause rsp2 to behave the same way as it did originally.
+If a config item is renamed or relocated, you will see deprecation warnings telling you what you should write instead. (also, one of the output files from `rsp2` is a normalized `settings.yaml` file).

 ## MPI